Ridesharing & Transportation Network Companies

-Ridesharing refers to a service where a person can use a website or app to arrange, a ride in a private vehicle driven by its owner for a fee.
+Ridesharing is a service where passengers use a website or mobile apps to arrange a ride in a private vehicle driven by its owner for a fee.
 In Calgary, ridesharing companies can legally provide this service if they are licensed through The City.
-We are not referring to carpooling, vanpooling or public transit.
+This does not include carpooling, vanpooling or public transit.

 What is the difference between a ridesharing company and a Transportation Network Company?

 There is no difference.
-The City of Calgary refers to ridesharing companies as Transportation Network Companies within the Livery Transport Bylaw.
+The City of Calgary refers to ridesharing companies as Transportation Network Companies within the Livery Transport Bylaw 20M2021.

 What is the difference between taxi services and ridesharing companies?